RAHUL-AMBARAGONDA/Secure-CI-CD-Project/README.md

 ## 🎯 Conclusion

 In this project, we successfully built a complete DevSecOps pipeline for deploying the Infinite Mario Game.
 By integrating security at every stage of the CI/CD pipeline, from SAST to container security scans and seamless deployment with AKS, we demonstrated how DevSecOps practices help build secure, scalable applications.
 This ensures a secure and automated software development lifecycle that allows for continuous improvements and rapid delivery without compromising security.

----

-This format uses icons and professional formatting to create a visually appealing, user-friendly document for building the DevSecOps pipeline for the Mario game.